sb-campbell/skill-samples/kubernetes-docker-gcp/README.md

 ### Purpose/Objective

 This project represents a CI/CD workflow utilizing Docker containerization, GitHub source-control, Travis CI testing and Kubernetes deployment.
 The architecture is deployed to a Google Kubernetes Engine (GKE) cluster on GCP, utilizes ingress-nginx routing to multi-tiered React node.js web, API and app servers, and PostgreSQL and Redis in-memory database back-ends.
+SSL cert registration for HTTPS with LetsEncrypt.com via cert-manager is also demonstrated.

 ### Credit